MileHacker Logo

 • Crime & Scams

 Dandong generally has a safe urban atmosphere with low violent crime rates.
-Petty crime occurs in crowded tourist areas; be cautious of "the ceremony of tea" or art student scams (less common here).
+Petty crime occurs in crowded tourist areas; be wary of "a formal tea gathering" or art student scams (less common here).

 • Natural Disaster Risks